michelepatella/mmeletricarservice.it/README.md

 Search engine optimization has been implemented to ensure the web application is discoverable and ranks well for relevant queries.

 - **Meta Tags**: Each page (`index.html`, section pages, and used car drawers) includes a unique `<title>` and `<meta description>`.
-- **React Helmet**: SEO tags are dynamically injected based on the current route.
 - **Clean URLs**: Localized, human-readable URLs enhance both user experience and search relevance.
 - **Keyword-Optimized Content**: Text content has been carefully crafted with relevant keywords to improve rankings.
 - **HTTPS**: The entire application runs over a secure HTTPS connection.